 2.4% Fundraising Costs

 ONE Action is funded by the ONE Campaign and individual philanthropists.
 Thanks to the generosity of our donors, ONE Action does not solicit funding from the general public and as such, is able to keep its fundraising costs low.

-ONE is funded by a combination of foundations, individual philanthropists and corporations.
+ONE and (RED) are funded by a combination of foundations, individual philanthropists and corporations.
 We do not solicit funds from the general public or receive government funding.
-Below is a list of our financial supporters who have generously contributed at least $25,000 to our work since January 2016.
+Below is a list of our financial supporters who have contributed at least $25,000 annually to our work since January 2016.
 Some of our donors have asked for confidentiality and we respect this request.
-Funding from anonymous donors amounts to less than 5% of our total grants and contributions.
+Funding from anonymous donors amounts to less than 1% of our total grants and contributions.

 Alex and Ani

 Bank of America

 Foundation to Promote Open Society

 George Lucas Family Foundation

 Iger Bay Foundation